Police ID victim of deadly Haverhill hit-and-run; search for driver underway

 “Evidentially, someone hit him, took off, and just left him there,” Mack said.
 “I hope he comes forward, or her, and does the right thing.
 To see my wife like this, the person not stopping.
 I just hope I don’t get my hands on him.”

+Authorities believe Burrill was hit by a silver or gray PT Cruiser.

+Hours after the crash, a motorist spotted a car matching the description of the suspect vehicle passing through the same intersection and told police that it had front-end damage.

-Later in the day, detectives could be seen outside of a nearby home, where a damaged PT cruiser was parked.
-They spent time examining a broken windshield and gathering evidence.
+Detectives were later seen outside of a nearby home, where a banged up PT Cruiser was parked.
+They spent time examining a broken windshield and gathering evidence before having the car towed away to Haverhill police headquarters.

 No arrests have been made.